duneanalytics/docs/docs/reference/faq/how-are-results-refreshing.md

 ---
-title: How do results get refreshed?
+title: How often do results get refreshed?
 ---

+To see the current time it takes for new data to be added to Dune, [check out the Meta Monitoring dashboard here](https://dune.com/dune/Meta-Monitoring).

 # How do results get refreshed?